sanjsingh07/Domi-chain/docs/src/running-validator/validator-start.md

 title: Starting a Validator
 ---

-## Configure Solana CLI
+## Configure Analog CLI

-The solana cli includes `get` and `set` configuration commands to automatically set the `--url` argument for cli commands.
+The analog cli includes `get` and `set` configuration commands to automatically set the `--url` argument for cli commands.
 For example:

 ```bash